-Planned dives for this year: Helidiving mountain lakes in July and August, as well as a few rivers and ponds.
+Planned dives for this year: Diving mountain lakes in August, as well as a few rivers and ponds.
 Heavy testing of a new dive computer in cold environments.

 Gleinkersee, Upper Austria, Austria (altitude 801m).
 The lake is surrounded by mountains and slopes on three sides, opening towards north.
 There’s the easiest way to enter the water.
 The most promising section lies along the western shore.
 Fallen trees and branches provide shelter fo fish.
 Due to season and weather, the visibillity was poor.

 Lunzer See, Lower Austria, Austria (altitude 610m).
 Unfortunately, the visibillity was poor due to swimmers and algae blooming.
 Visibillity will improve in late autumn.

 H****, Upper Austria, Austria (altitude 1850m).
 I had the unique chance to dive in a lake that is used to store water for artificial snow machines.
 The permit was given once and the ower doesn’t want the name and location to be published.
 Publication of pictures is also forbidden.
 The lake is about 8.1m deep and has a flat bottom covered with green algae.
 Tubing criss-crosses the ground,causing a spooky atmosphere.

 Neufeldersee, Burgenland, Austria (altitude 222m).
 While the southern shore of the lake is quite busy, the ADA-Beach at the north end of the lake is quiet most of the time.
 Especially, if you dive at the 6th of January at 2°C water temperature and -6°C air temperature with strong wind.
 I explored the site during the 50th anniversary of the ADA “Christmas tree drowning”.